-Quad view doesn't work if any of the camera lenses are rotated.
+Problems displaying all Quad view doesn't work if any of the camera lenses are rotated. camera views on one screen.

 Performance considerations

 When setting up your system, it is important to consider how various settings and situations affect the performance.
 Some factors affect the amount of bandwidth (the bitrate) required, others can affect the frame rate, and some affect both.
 If the load on the CPU reaches its maximum, this also affects the frame rate.